adamkosinar/gilded-rose/README.md

 - A history of git commits will be very helpful when we go on to discuss the exercise.
 - This exercise is about sparking a conversation, not about the "best" technical implementation.

-### Additional notes for Junior developers

-- You are not required to finish this exercise.
-- Your approach to the problem is more interesting to us than a solution.
-- This is mostly a refactoring exercise - you do not need to have any reverence for the current implementation!

 ### Requirements Specification

 Hi and welcome to team Gilded Rose.